 Preparation for Chicken Biryani

-- Next, add in the sliced onions and 1 tsp salt.
-Mix well and saute till the onions turn golden brown in color.
-Here you can switch the saute mode to high to roast the onions faster.
-It takes about 10-12 minutes to roast onions on high.
-Just ensure to mix the onions every few minutes, so they don’t burn.
+- When done, add in 3 cups sliced onions and 1¼ teaspoon salt, and saute till the onions turn golden brown in color.
+It's best to switch the saute mode to high from normal for roasting onions, to cut down on the time it takes to roast the onions.
+But even on high, it might take about 15 minutes to roast them well.
+Here also ensure to keep moving the onions around every few minutes, to ensure they don't burn as they are roasted on high heat.

-- Next, add in the marinated chicken, mix well, and saute on medium for 5-8 minutes, till the chicken is lightly cooked, and not pink on the outside anymore.
+- Then add in the marinated chicken, mix it in, and saute for 5-8 minutes, till the chicken is lightly cooked, and not pink on the outside anymore.
+Then turn off the saute mode.

 - At this point, you can also add in half of the roasted raisins and cashews that were kept aside earlier.
-The other half can be used for garnish.
+The other half can be used for garnish at the end.

 - Pressure cook for 6 minutes on high.
-Once the cooking cycle is done, wait for 10 minutes, and then release all the pressure from the pot, by moving the steam release valve to venting.
+When the cooking cycle is complete, let the pressure release normally for 10 minutes, then manually release all the pressure from the pot, and open the lid.

 - Instant Pot Chicken Biryani is ready to serve.